-- To cook pastry shells, transfer the batter into a large pastry bag and pipe into 4-inch strips or 2-inch rounds 3 inches apart.
-Level peaked tops with a wet fingertip.
+- To cook pastry shells, pipe the batter into desired shape, depending on what you're making.
+For eclairs, pipe into 4-inch strips, for cream puffs pipe into 2-inch rounds 3 inches apart.

 - After initial 30 minutes, quickly open the oven door and make a small slit on the side of shells, using a small sharp pairing knife.
 This allows the steam to escape and helps to dry out the inside of pastry shells.
 Bake for another 5 minutes, or until shells are crisp and golden brown.

 - Transfer the shells onto a wire rack and cool completely before filling.